|Nutritional Guidelines (per serving)|

 - 1 bunch of kale

-Next prepare your poke toppings, the green onions.
+Prepare the green onions.
 Rinse and cut off the tops and discard.
-Then continue to cut across the green onions as thin as possible to make very small rings.
+Continue to cut across the green onions as thin as possible to make very small rings.

 To serve, rice or kale can be used as a base, depending on personal preference.